centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-ssl.md

   - Support for both productive and test (OT&E) environments
   - Create, renew and revoke certificates
   - Support for Email, DNS and File based domain validation methods
+  - Support for certificates with multiple domains (SAN - CentralNic Reseller only)
 - SSL addon
   - Import available SSL certificates
   - Bulk price update by using a profit margin